-The mission of the Department of Student Affairs is to facilitate and provide reliable student services in a caring environment throughout the education process.
+The mission of the Department of Student Affairs is to facilitate and provide reliable student services in a caring environment throughout the education process, regardless of location or course delivery method.
 Student affairs staff are student advocates committed to providing excellent support leading to an exceptional enrollment experience, successful program completion, and career placement.
 This is accomplished through the following policies, services and benefits.